Locate Karaikudi (district Thanjavur) on a map of Tamil Nadu. It is the area around it. 72 villages. Karaikkudi & Puddukottai being the large towns.

 Built on several acres, nobody today lives in these mansions.
 They are empty palaces showcasing opulence of a rare kind: Belgian glass chandeliers, Carara marble, ivory & teak from Burma, Japanese & Portuguese tiles.

 Not only are the Chettiars ultra rich, they are also great philanthropists.
-It was therefore heart breaking to find a wretchedly poor family where a twelve year old has had to drop out of school in order to look after a bed ridden mother.
+It was therefore heart breaking to find a wretchedly poor family where a twelve year old dropped out of school to take care of a bed ridden mother.
 Her 15 year old sister – the sole bread earner.

 Coromondal.
 The word opens a thousand and one vistas, conjuring images of unheard places where the ‘firangi’ first landed.
 In search of fame & fortune – it wasn’t only the British, French, Portuguese or Dutch as one believed but the Danes & Swedes as well.
 There actually was a Danish & a Swedish East India Company.
 But, winner takes it all.
 The British stayed.

 The silver beaches of Mahabalipuram, Auroville,Pondicherry.
 Velankanni, a place of undying hope & faith.
 Chettinadutoo – Not strictly Coromondal but close enough, as was Tanjore, Trichy, Madurai & Rameshwaram.
 Each with a narrative of its own.
 And since it was the Delhi winter one was evading there could be no half measures.
 A full month’s sojourn, no less.

 I took the ECR (East Coast Road) that runs from Chennai to Kanyakumari, doing the Mahabalipuram stretch in 90 minutes.
 The distance is 57 kms but exiting Chennai takes a while.
 A fairly decent highway, it would have been more scenic if it was closer to the coast.
 Except for a mile or so near Pondicherry, it is almost 10-15 kms in the interior.
 Without exciting ocean views either.